ThinkLoveShare/sources/content/hacking/wordpress_subpath_auditor.en.md

 - Wordpress is up to date
 - Every plugin or theme is up to date
-- There is no custom code (At least, I found none using gobusted and big wordlists)
+- There is no custom code (At least, I found none using gobuster and big wordlists)
 - There is no weak credentials (Same, I found none doesn't mean there's none.. :] )

 So my only hope was to find a zero day.
 Nothing less.
 Thus I started working on a tool to audit php components. \